annakthrnlee/FIFA_World_Cup/README.md

 I decided to use the Rectified Linear Unit (ReLU) function to train my model.
 ReLu returns a value from 0 to infinity, so any negative input through the activation function is 0.
 It is the most used activation function in neural networks due to its simplifying output.
 ReLu works best with complicated models and based on the size of the dataset I found it to be the most appropriate choice.

 I used Keras to help build my model, along with two classes: The Sequential class amd the generalized Dense class.
+I incorporated three different hidden layers all of which use the 'ReLu' function.

 - What is the model's accuracy?